-Politics For the Rest of Us!
+Politics and Current Events for the Rest of Us!

 AMPA, Fla.
 (WFLA) — The end of the world is said to be coming on Saturday, but don’t cancel your plans just yet.